 - Find an alternative use for your floor mats: If you're caught in a vicious hailstorm and can't find cover, pull over in a safe location, grab the floor mats and put them on the roof and hood.
 This solution has its limitations – the mats won’t cover the entire car and you may have trouble keeping them in place if it’s extremely windy.
 However, this cover can help minimise paint and glass damage.

 Be safe at home during a hailstorm

-While hailstorms can be unpredictable, hail originates from thunderstorms so keep an eye out for weather reports in your area – including up-to-the-minute news on the Santam Insurance Twitter account.
+While hailstorms can be unpredictable, hail originates from thunderstorms so keep an eye out for weather reports in your area.
 Here’s how to stay safe at home:

 - Keep those blinds down: Close all drapes, blinds, or shades to prevent broken window glass and hailstones from entering your home or injuring you or your family.

 - Make sure you maintain your trees: Removing weak branches and eliminating trees that could fall on your home during a hailstorm is very important as falling trees and blowing debris in storms often cause fatalities and severe structural damage.

 - 3. Raid the linen closet: If your home doesn’t have a garage, you see your carport cover is going to fly off and local weather advisory issues a hail warning, cover your car with any unused blankets, comforters or large towels that you may have.
 Add as much cushioning as possible, the more layers the better.

 - Keep your gutters clean: It’s important to regularly clear gutters of leaves, twigs and any other debris.
 Hail takes a while to melt and an overflowing gutter could lead to a leaking roof and further damage.